turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * Read [this blog post](https://www.guru99.com/end-to-end-testing.html) for a high level overview of E2E
 * Watch [this video](https://youtu.be/Fw98L-kcRpc) to learn about "user stories" in agile workflows - this will help us figure out how to write our E2E tests!
-* Practice writing user stories by creating some user stories for a Mod 2 or Mod 1 project!
+* Practice writing user stories by creating some user stories for a Mod 2 or Mod 1 project

 ### WorkFlow